cleskowsky/cleskowsky.github.io/til.md

 ~/.ssh/config

 {% highlight bash %}
+# Create an vm alias that's easier to remember than an ip
+# Then use it thusly: ssh m
+Host m
+    Hostname <ip address>
+    User <login user>
+    IdentityFile ~/.ssh/<key file>

 # ControlMaster
 #
 # Reuse connections when re-connecting to a host with an already established